Falling into Vanlife was never meant to happen to me. It was a wild journey that I somehow stumbled into at the peak of the pandemic in 2020.

 He grimaced and said “I would get rid of it asap.
 It isn’t safe to travel in.
 Don’t risk it.”

 And so, one week from leaving my home and travelling, the realisation that my trip wasn’t going to happen began to sink in.
-I had already packed up my room, bought every last item I needed to be comfortable on the road, and piled thousands of dollars into a van that I wasn’t going to be able to take, least of all get any money for.
+I had already packed up my room.
+Also, I bought every last item I needed to be comfortable on the road.
+Then, I piled thousands of dollars into a van that I wasn’t going to be able to take, least of all get any money for.

 The realisation was dark.
 It hurt.
 It broke me into a thousand pieces before I was able to even consider what to do next.